2003-2008 Honda Pilot

-The techniques you use to remove your Pilot's factory stereo depend entirely on the factory stereo you're removing.
-If your Pilot has the regular radio, the replacement process is generally uncomplicated.
-Replacing the nav system is a lot more challenging.
+The techniques you use to remove your Pilot's factory stereo depend entirely on the factory stereo you're removing, but overall, the radio replacement process is pretty uncomplicated.

-The dash redesign didn't change the basic layout of the various systems, but it did change the removal and replacement process.
-We'll hit the high points for each, but when you order your new stereo from Crutchfield, we'll include a free MasterSheet that provides detailed, step-by-step instructions on replacing the stereo equipment in your Pilot.
-We'll also give you a very nice discount on the wiring harness you need to connect your new receiver to the car's wiring.
+The dash redesign didn't change the basic layout of the various systems, but it did change the process a bit.
+We'll hit the high points in this article, but when you order your new stereo from Crutchfield, we'll include a free MasterSheet that provides detailed, step-by-step instructions on replacing the stereo equipment in your Pilot.
+We'll also give you a very nice discount on the dash kit and wiring harness you need to connect your new receiver to the car's wiring.

 Replacing the factory radio means losing (if present to begin with) factory features like satellite radio, navigation, and DVD entertainment.
 You can get all or most of them back (and better than ever) with the right aftermarket receiver.
 One of our Crutchfield Advisors will be happy to help you choose the right single-DIN (2" tall) or double-DIN (4" tall) receiver for your needs.